backbonesk/chaching/README.md

 ## Changelog
 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.16.0: 2016/08/05

+Added the ability to switch between sandbox and production environment when communicating with banks and financial institutions.

 ### v0.15.1: 2016/07/27